-Google now sells the Pixel 3 and Pixel 3 XL at $200 off, no strings attached
+Google's oft-discounted Pixel 3 and Pixel 3 XL

 Back to the Pixel 3, we should probably mention $599 is naturally enough to get you the handset in an entry-level 64 gig configuration, while a 128GB variant costs $699, just like a 64GB Pixel 3 XL.
 Lastly, a 3 XL with 128 gigs of local digital hoarding room is available for $799 after a cool $200 markdown, and all variants come in black, white, and (not) pink paint jobs.

 Although not exactly "modern" in appearance, the two devices earned great praise in our in-depth review